vsergeev/c-periphery/README.md

 ## C Library for Linux Peripheral I/O (GPIO, SPI, I2C, MMIO, Serial)

-c-periphery is a small C library for GPIO, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux. c-periphery simplifies and consolidate the native Linux APIs to these interfaces. c-periphery is useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. c-periphery is re-entrant, uses static allocations, has no dependencies outside the standard C library and Linux, compiles into a static library for easy integration with other projects, and is MIT licensed.
+c-periphery is a small C library for GPIO, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux. c-periphery simplifies and consolidate the native Linux APIs to these interfaces. c-periphery is useful in embedded Linux environments (including Raspberry Pi, BeagleBone, etc. platforms) for interfacing with external peripherals. c-periphery is re-entrant, has no dependencies outside the standard C library and Linux, compiles into a static library for easy integration with other projects, and is MIT licensed.

 Using Python or Lua?
 Check out the [python-periphery](https://github.com/vsergeev/python-periphery) and [lua-periphery](https://github.com/vsergeev/lua-periphery) projects.